-Session: Media and A.I. in support of the New Diplomacy
+Session: A.I. in support of Media Diplomacy

 Over the past few years, there has been significant progress in the field of Artificial Intelligence (A.I.)